 For this study, experiments were conducted on the hypothalamus of mice.
-First, researchers looked at the immune response of the hypothalamus, since it is know to trigger symptoms like weight gain and hypertension, which are strongly associated with aging.
-Previous studies proved that two proteins, NFkB and IKKB, were responsible for the immune response of the hypothalamus.
+First, researchers looked at the immune response of the hypothalamus, since it is known to trigger symptoms like weight gain and hypertension, which are strongly associated with aging.
+Previous studies proved that a protein, NFkB and its modulating kinase IKKB, were responsible for the immune response of the hypothalamus.
 By observing mice of different ages, researchers have noticed that this protein was not active in young mice, but became activated in middle-age mice and that older the mice, the more the protein was activated, and the more significant its role became in the aging process.
-The following step was to link activating NF-kB/IKKB and aging.
-Simultaneously, the research team tried to define if their inhibition could trigger an “anti-aging” effect, what they managed to prove after a series of experiments activating/inhibiting both proteins.
+Simultaneously, the research team tried to define if the inhibition of NF-kB/IKKB could trigger an “anti-aging” effect, what they managed to prove after a series of experiments activating/inhibiting both proteins.

 By taking the research on these activations one step further, researchers found that they also triggered the inhibition of one hormone, GnRH, whose role is to regulate sexual and reproductive hormones.
 They proceeded to check if that hormone, linked to NF-kB/IKKB was responsible for aging.
 By injecting older mice with GnRH, the researchers came to the surprising conclusion that it was responsible for neurogenesis (the formation of new neurons) no matter the age of the subject.
 However, aging is characterized by a slower neurogenesis ; GnRH would then slow down aging .

-In conclusion, by studying the hypothalamus, these studies allowed to prove that it is a the heart of very promising leads in the fight against aging: inhibiting NF-kB/IKKB proteins in order to maintain GnRh production, and find the precise area where the miRNA contained in stem cells slow down aging, in order to fight the health conditions linked to aging and thus push back aging as much as possible.
+In conclusion, by studying the hypothalamus, these studies allowed to prove that it is a the heart of very promising leads in the fight against aging: inhibiting NF-kB/IKKB proteins in order to maintain GnRh production, and understand how the miRNA contained in stem cells slow down aging, in order to fight the health conditions linked to aging and thus push back aging as much as possible.